ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 The great thing about multicore OCaml is that there is total flexibility to structure the program without concern for who may be touching what at any time.
-The problem of course is that there is total flexibilty to structure the program without concern for who may be touching what at any time.
+The problem of course is that there is total flexibility to structure the program without concern for who may be touching what at any time.
 Race conditions may abound, of which data races are especially concerning.
-OxCaml's data-race freedom extensions retain the ability to run code in parallel and intermix data between parallel domains, yet they add enough guard rails to eliminate data races entirely.
+OxCaml's data-race freedom extensions retain the ability to run code in parallel and intermix data between parallel domains, yet they add enough guardrails to eliminate data races entirely.

 ## What is a data race?